Steiger Performance Power Window Regulator Repair Kit

 to find out if this kit will work on your vehicle.

 Let me guess...
-One of the front windows in your
+One of the rear windows in your

 Jeep Liberty just made a snapping or grinding noise, the window no